 If you lose too much chloride, you may have nausea, feel weak, or become seriously dehydrated.

-This test may help your doctor find out whether your kidneys are working properly or if you have another problem with your health.
+This test may help your healthcare provider find out whether your kidneys are working properly or if you have another problem with your health.

-Your doctor may order a test to measure the other electrolytes in your blood, to check for an acid-base imbalance.
+Your healthcare provider may order a test to measure the other electrolytes in your blood, to check for an acid-base imbalance.
 The electrolytes test will also measure other minerals in your blood, including sodium and potassium.

-Your doctor will go over your test results with you.
+Your healthcare provider will go over your test results with you.
 Normal ranges may vary according to your age.
 Here are the normal ranges: